danielfebrero/Autonomous-Projects-API-AI/readme.md

 1. Ensure the directories ./dist/override and ./dist/webapp exist.
 Create them if not.
 2. cd in webapp, then `npm run build`
 3. cd root (../), then `npm run build`
+4. ensure you have a app.yaml file at the root of the project (see docs, only few env variables are mandatory)
-4. deploy to gcloud with `gcloud app deploy`
+5. deploy to gcloud with `gcloud app deploy`

 ## Contributing